jmoggridge/Burbot-variant-calling/README.md

 # burbot-variant-calling
-Calling genetic variants from Burbot genotyping by sequencing data using GATK, freeBayes, and BCFtools
+Calling genetic variants from Burbot genotyping-by-sequnce alignments (from bwa) using `freeBayes` and `BCFtools mpileup`.